Sharanch3/ML-Revisit/README.md

 Hard work pays-off.

-Huge shout-out to Nitish Singh
+Huge shout-out to Nitish Singh and his repo 100 days of ML